lucianogrippa/SpringMvcRestApiDemo/README.md

 - **roles** table contains roles definitions.
 - **users** table contains users profiles information and authentication data.
 - **usersroles** table defines relations "many to many" between users and roles.

-You can perform all crud operations or search for queries, using the [UserDao](/src/main/java/dao/UserDao.java) class, implementation is in [UserRepository](/src/main/java/repositories/UserRepository.java) class.
 </p>

 ### Rest Service project

-<p>There are 3 controllers each of them are reachable through path /api.</p>
+<p>There are 3 controllers, each of which can be reached via /api path.</p>

-Every controller expose specific group of api as you can see on [json postman descriptor](/docs/SpringRestApiDemo.postman_collection.json).<br />
-You can import it in postman enviorment.<br />
+Each controller exposes a specific group of APIs as you can see on [json postman descriptor](/docs/SpringRestApiDemo.postman_collection.json) (you can import it in postman application).<br />

 All basics services have been implemented in main path /api: <br>
 <h5>AuthController</h5>